MailChimp Add On Documentation

 - Click the "Save Changes" button at the bottom of the page.
-This will allow the MailChimp Add On to retrieve the mailing lists from MailChimp.
+This will allow the MailChimp Add On to retrieve the mailing lists (Audiences) from MailChimp.

 - Choose whether or not to "Show Signup On Checkout."
 When selected, this option output a checkbox on the checkout page giving the customer the option to sign up to the mailing list selected in step 13 (below).

 - Add a short, appropriate description of the checkbox in the "Checkout Label" field.
 If left blank, the buyer will see "Signup for the newsletter".

 - Select "Double Opt-In" if you would like customers to receive a verification email before being subscribed to your mailing list.

 - Select "Replace Interests" if you'd like your customers' interest groups to be replaced in MailChimp when they make a purchase.
 Interest Groups in MailChimp are one way you can choose to target emails to specific customers.
 For example, using interest groups, you could send emails only to customers who are interested in "Product A".
 The way this extension works is that if a customer purchases "Product A" from your store, their interest groups will include "Product A" alongside any other products they have purchased.
 But if you select the "Replace Interests" option, any other products they've purchased will be removed from their interest groups, as opposed to simply adding "Product A" alongside those other interests.

 - If you want to include test (as well as non-test) purchase information to MailChimp, check the option called "Record eCommerce Data in Test Mode".
 Note that by default, purchase information is sent to MailChimp so that you can send emails to specific customers.
 For example, you could send emails to "First-time purchasers" only within your MailChimp dashboard.